fran-c99/fran-c99/README.md

 # Hello, I'm Francisco Chaves
 <a href="https://www.linkedin.com/in/franchaves/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 I have a profound interest in computers and technology, focusing on privacy and secure technologies for individuals and companies alike.
-Combining my passion in Cybersecurity and computers with my strong background in Human Resources and customer services, I can bring a lot of trasitional skills into this field.
+Combining my understanding in Cybersecurity and computers with my strong background in Human Resources and customer services, I can bring a lot of trasitional skills into this field.

 ## About me